Patrick Ianni: Chicago Fire

 On January 15, 2014, Ianni was traded to the Chicago Fire along with teammate Jhon Kennedy Hurtado and the 13th overall pick in the 2014 MLS SuperDraft in exchange for Jalil Anibaba, the 8th overall selection in the 2014 SuperDraft, and a conditional third-round pick in the 2015 MLS SuperDraft.
 He made his Fire debut on March 16, coming off the bench in a 1–1 draw with the Portland Timbers.
 Ianni made 12 league appearances and 2 in the Open Cup as Chicago finished 9th in the Eastern Conference, missing out on the playoffs.
 On November 18, 2014, Chicago declined his contract option for the 2015 season.

 Ianni announced his retirement from professional soccer on January 12, 2015.

 Orange County FC

 He came out of retirement in 2018 to play for semi-professional NPSL side Orange County FC.

-International
+International career

 Ianni was a member of the U.S. U-20 national team at the 2005 FIFA World Youth Championship in the Netherlands, and the U.S. U-23 national team at the 2008 Summer Olympics in Beijing.